drAgnieszka/19tka/README.md

 Script generate plot in png format stored in folder plot from data from day before.
 It is triggered once after midnight

 ### crontab
-Crontab is set in cronjobs.txt file that is update each 10 minutes
+Crontab is set in cronjobs.txt file that is updated each 10 minutes

 Not very smart but working good enough :)